Traffic as an excuse to abolish road tolls unfortunate – Analyst

 “So then it makes the justification of traffic a bit difficult to accept.
 I would have looked for a way to reform the road tolls rather than abolish it.
 The traffic is not an excuse to abolish the road toll if you really wanted revenue for the roads.

 “In the UK, you have what they call the road tax.
-So at the end of the year, you go and buy your road tax, a sticker, and stick it in front of your car and it is a one-time payment.
+So at the end of the year you go and buy your road tax, a sticker and stick in front of your car and it is a one-time payment.
 Therefore, most of their roads don’t have road toll booths on them, just a few.

-“I would have looked forward to the government saying, when you are going to renew your roadworthy, I am going to stick 200cedis for the whole year, that money would be called road tax.
+“I would have looked forward to government saying, when you are going to renew your road worthy, I am going to stick 200cedis for the whole year, that money would be called road tax.
 What you need to do is that you are going to set aside or earmarked that particular fund so it doesn’t find itself in the consolidated account.

 “The money would be used in maintaining the roads.
 So at the end of the year, for accountability, we can say you have raised 100 million road tolls or taxes , you were able to maintain road A, road B, road C.

-“Once Ghanaians see that visible signs of paying the tolls I don’t think it would have been difficult for them to pay.
-My final saying is that I hope government goes back, looks at it again, re-introduces it in the form of an electronic-based system, where the accountability mode of the collection will be on point.
+“Once Ghanaians see that visible signs of paying the toll s I don’t think it would have been difficult for them to pay.
+My final saying is that, I hope government goes back , look at it again , reintroduce it in the form of electronic based system, where accountability mode of collection will be on point .

 - 'This is not a pro-people budget' - Asiedu Nketia slams NPP over E-levy